Mirror frameworks for relatively Lipschitz and monotone-like variational inequalities: The problem formulation and assumptions

-\end{assumption} Conversely, the generalized monotonicity does not imply the monotonicity or the pseudo-monotonicity, and hence its is a strictly weaker assumption; see the constructed example in \cite{2015On}.
-Recently, the authors of \cite{2020efficient} introduced the weak MVI condition, which is further weaker than the generalized monotonicity, for a class of structured nonconvex-nonconcave min-max optimization. \begin{assumption} We say that the operator $F$ is $\rho$-weakly MVI monotone if $\rho>0$ and there exists $u\in \cU_s$ such that for any $\bar{u} \in\cU$ it holds that
+Conversely, the generalized monotonicity does not imply the monotonicity or the pseudo-monotonicity, and hence it is a strictly weaker assumption; see the constructed example in \cite{2015On}.
+Recently, the authors of \cite{2020efficient} introduced the weak MVI condition, which is further weaker than the generalized monotonicity, for a class of structured nonconvex-nonconcave min-max optimization.
+It says that the operator $F$ is $\rho$-weakly MVI monotone if $\rho>0$ and there exists $\hat{u}\in \cU_s$ such that for any $u \in\cU$ it holds that

-\end{assumption} It has been shown in \cite{2020efficient} that the $\rho$-weakly MVI monotone assumption is implied by the $(-\frac{\rho}{2})$-comonotonicity \cite{bauschke2020generalized} in the case of $\cU=\RR^d$.
+It has been shown in \cite{2020efficient} that the $\rho$-weakly MVI monotone assumption is implied by the $(-\frac{\rho}{2})$-comonotonicity \cite{bauschke2020generalized} in the case of $\cU=\RR^d$.
 Based on the interaction dominate condition in \cite{grimmer2021landscape}, the authors of \cite{lee2021fast} introduced a nonconvex-nonconcave condition that implies the the $-\frac{\rho}{2}$-comonotonicity and hence implies the $\rho$-weakly MVI monotonicity.

 In order to study linear convergence of the operator extrapolation method, the authors of \cite{2020simple} proposed a generalized strong monotonicity condition, which is stronger than the generalized monotonicity but does not imply monotonicity.
-Letting $u\in \cU_s$, it reads as
+Letting $\hat{u}\in \cU_s$, it reads as

 When $F=\nabla \phi$ and $\omega=\frac{1}{2}\|\cdot\|^2$, the above inequality reduces to